DigiBP/25DIGIBP1/Readme - Appendix/Make Scenarios.md

    }
 3. **HTTP call** – the JSON is posted to /engine-rest/message, correlating either to a start event (initial submission) or to an intermediate message catch event (supplement / department measures).

+The three blueprints apply this pattern as summarised below:

 | Scenario (blueprint file)                                                                  | Trigger (JotForm event)                   | Action                                   | Process variables populated                               | Camunda global message reference                 |
 | ------------------------------------------------------------------------------------------ | ----------------------------------------- | ---------------------------------------- | --------------------------------------------------------- | ------------------------------- |